servicetalk/examples/README.md

 ## ServiceTalk BOM
 The example Gradle `build.gradle` and Maven `pom.xml` include use of BOM ([Bill of Materials](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#bill-of-materials-bom-poms))
 `pom` and `module` files.
-BOM files allow separation of dependency management and version management; a BOM specifies on component versions, not dependencies.
+BOM files allow separation of dependency management and version management; a BOM specifies only component versions, not dependencies.
 Centralizing the management of versions to a single file greatly reduces the maintenance burden for updating to new versions and improves consistency because all references to a dependency will use the same version.
 The BOM files define the versions of modules which might be included as dependencies, but do not include the module as a dependency.
 Later when the module is included as a dependency, the dependency is specified